 If you have ‘No Recourse to Public Funds’ then the council do not have a duty to assist you with housing.
 ‘No Recourse to Public Funds’ is an immigration condition that means you cannot access state funds such as welfare benefits.
 This includes housing.
 Your entry stamp or Biometric Residence Permit will usually specify if you have No Recourse to Public Funds.
 However, you may still be entitled to support with accommodation and living costs if you are destitute and fleeing domestic violence.
 If you have dependent children then you can approach your local council’s Children’s Service and request support.
 You may be seen by a social worker, or they may have a designated No Recourse to Public Funds team or staff member.
 They will assess if they have a duty to support you and your children while you seek immigration advice.

-If you not have children, but have medical or social care needs, you can approach your Adult Safeguarding team to request assistance.
+If you do not have children, but have medical or social care needs, you can approach your Adult Safeguarding team to request assistance.

 Immigration and No Recourse to Public Funds (NRPF)